ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 This will allow teams to develop their applications separately because they both know and understand how communication between the services will happen.
 The contract between services is set.

-> API first development allows teams to develop seperately against a common interface, the API.
+> API first development allows teams to develop separately against a common interface, the API.

 Now that we understand the importance of and value of API first design let's see how the Swagger/OpenAPI spec can help you with that.